django-bridge/django-bridge/website/docs/start.md

 npm create django-render@latest
 ```

-This command will install and execute [`create-django-render`](https://www.npmjs.com/package/create-django-render), the official Django Render project scaffolding tool.
+This command will install and execute [`create-django-render`](https://www.npmjs.com/package/create-django-render), the official Django Bridge project scaffolding tool.

 ### Running the new project with Docker Compose